 “Then don’t,” Abe said.

-Falkner turned to him.
+Falkner turned around quickly.
 “What do you mean?”

 “I mean, if the guy’s really a loser like you say, just face off with only one Pokemon, make it your weakest.
 That way when you win, and you will, your mockery of his foolishness will be even greater.”